 It may also occur in people with otherwise normal hearts.
 This is known as lone atrial fibrillation.

-In some people, atrial fibrillation returns to a normal rhythm on its own.
-About 50% of people with recent-onset of this condition return to a normal rhythm within 24 to 48 hours.
+For certain individuals, atrial fibrillation can return to a normal state by itself.
+About 50% of people with recent onset of this condition return to a normal rhythm within 24 to 48 hours.